amin-abbasiy/ElasticWithRails/README.md

 Mapping is the process of defining how a document, and the fields it contains, are stored and indexed.

+First I want to draw your attention to explicit mapping to gain basic understanding or flow then we will move to dynamic mapping.

 Two types of mapping:

     1. Dynamic